-- (a) Check the operation of the brakes, which are powerful, as soon as possible. - (b) Check serviceability of flight instruments during turns. - (c) Rudder and control column loads can be high when taxying in strong wings. ▶ ◄ (See para.
-1 (b)). - (d) At aft cg's avoid high speed taxying, owing to the tendency for the nose to lift. - (e) In order to prevent excessive side loads on the undercarriage, particularly at higher weights, speed must be reduced when turning or manoeuvring.
-Turning with one wheel locked is prohibited. - (f) Under high cross-wind conditions the engines may stall during acceleration.
-In these conditions take care when opening the throttles. - (g) If it is necessary at any time to stand tail into wind run the engines at sufficient RPM to maintain JPT's within the limits. - (h) Fuel consumption while taxying is about 30-40 lb. per minute.
+(a) Check the operation of the brakes, which are powerful, as soon as possible.

+(b) Check serviceability of flight instruments during turns.

+(c) Rudder and control column loads can be high when taxying in strong winds.
+If the rudder lock has been left in for taxying, apply only sufficient pressure at the rudder pedals to obtain differential braking.
+When wind speeds exceed 35 kts. the aileron locks should be left in for taxying.

+(d) At aft GC's avoid high speed taxying, owing to the tendency for the nose to lift.

+(e) Under high cross-wind conditions the engines may stall during acceleration.
+In these conditions take care when opening the throttles.

+(f) If it is necessary at any time to stand tail into wind run the engines at sufficient RPM to maintain JPT's within the limits.

+(g) Fuel consumption while taxying is about 30-40 lb. per minute.